 After you submit the records transfer request or SF 135, the FRC staff will review it to ensure that it is complete and accurate.
 FRC staff will then assign the transfer number and will return one copy of the SF 135 to you within 10 working days, authorizing shipment of the boxes.
 You must include a copy of the approved SF 135 in box #1 of each transfer.
 If you submitted a SF 135 electronically, print out the approved copy of the SF 135 that was emailed back to you by the FRC and place it in the first box as the "shipment" copy.
 If the boxes or other containers are sealed and must not be opened by NARA staff, place this shipment copy in an envelope securely taped to the outside of box #1.

 Always retain a copy of the detailed box content listing so that you may provide agency box numbers when requesting reference service.
 We also strongly recommend that you include a copy of the box content listing in box #1.

-FRC staff can prepare detailed folder indexing for your transfers on a fee for- service basis.
-Please see the "Special Services" chapter of this guide for more details.
+FRC staff can prepare detailed folder indexing for your transfers on a fee-for-service basis.
+Please see "Special Services" for more details.

-After the FRC staff shelve the records, they will issue a records center location number and will return a completed, signed copy of the SF 135 to you as an official receipt.
-FRC staff will add the location of the records to the receipt copy of the SF 135.
-Your agency staff will use this location information when requesting records.
+After the FRC staff shelve the records, they will return a completed, signed copy of the SF 135 to you as an official receipt.
+Your agency staff will use the transfer number when requesting records.
 This receipt copy is your official record of the transfer and should be retained in your files.